 The Governing Body’s responsibilities to pupils with SEN include:

-- having a designated governor to oversee SEN within the Academy, this is Reverend Phillip Anderson
+- having a designated governor to oversee SEN within the school, this is Mrs Carol Snape

 - ensuring that provision of a high standard is made for SEN pupils

 - ensuring that a ‘responsible person’ is identified to inform all those involved with teaching and supporting a pupil who has a statement, of the provisions in the Statement